Drone strike by Yemen's Houthi rebels kills 1 person and wounds at least 10 in Tel Aviv

-TEL AVIV, Israel (AP) — An Iranian-made drone sent by Yemen's Houthi rebels struck Israel on Friday, leaving one person dead and at least 10 wounded in a neighborhood near the U.S. Embassy in Tel Aviv.
+TEL AVIV, Israel (AP) — An Iranian-made drone sent by Yemen's Houthi rebels struck Tel Aviv on Friday, leaving one person dead and at least 10 wounded in the group's first lethal strike into Israel.

-The aerial strike rumbled through the center of the city, causing shrapnel to rain down and spreading shards of glass over a large radius.
-The Houthis claimed responsibility for the attack and Israel’s military said it believed the drone — an Iranian Samad-3 upgraded to travel long distances — originated in Yemen.
+The aerial strike — the first lethal Houthi attack in Israel — rumbled through the center of the city near the U.S. Embassy, causing shrapnel to rain down and spreading shards of glass over a large radius.

 “We are holding an investigation today and in the coming days to understand exactly from where the threat was fired and what are the needed responses to defend the country and what are the attacking responses against who is threatening the state of Israel,” said Rear Admiral Daniel Hagari, a spokesperson for Israel's military.